WakiMak/trentent.github.io-forked/_posts/2010-12-12-windows-backup-error-0x81000019.md

 tags:
   - 2008R2
 ---
-Recently, I&#8217;ve been getting an error from Windows Backup:
+Recently, I've been getting an error from Windows Backup:

 <div>
 </div>